lawsberryPi/coding-challenge/README.md

 #### Deployment

 https://shawn-code-challenge20190509092616.azurewebsites.net/ is my link, I have deployed on Azure.
-This week was not a good week for me, we have a Ford vice president level leader to visit our team, and we had to perform a demostration, I had a lots of overtime, so I had no time to learn Heroku deployment.
+The reason is I had no time to learn deploy ASP.NET core on Heroku; This week was not a good week for me, we have a Ford vice president level leader to visit our team, and we had to perform a demostration, I had a lots of overtime, so I had no time to learn Heroku deployment.

 ## Show us your other projects! (optional)